Check out our review of Flatiron School to learn more about their courses, costs, and student reviews.

 - How does Flatiron School compare to Pathrise?

 What does Flatiron School do?

-They offer courses on software engineering, UX design, data science, and cybersecurity analytics.
+They offer courses in software engineering, UX design, data science, and cybersecurity analytics.
 Students can choose between full-time immersive or part-time courses.
 The full-time courses on campus last from 12-24 weeks.
 Online, they are varied in length.
 For example, the software engineering full-time program takes 5 months and the part-time program takes 10 months.
 Alternatively, the UX design full-time program takes 6 months and the part-time one takes 11 months.
 There is also a self-paced option, where students have access to the curriculum for 15 months.

 Who is Flatiron School for?

-For those with no background in a specific topic or people who want to transition into a software engineering, data science, or product design role and do not have a background in the subject, Flatiron School can be a good option.
-Because they provide career guidance, and the option to pay later with an ISA, it can be especially helpful.
+For those with no background who want to transition into a software engineering, data science, or product design role, Flatiron School can be a good option.

 What does Flatiron School cost?
 How much work is involved?

 Flatiron School admissions processes and costs vary by program.
 Applicants go through a non-technical interview and a technical assessment for the onsite courses.
 If accepted, they have pre-work to do in preparation for their first day.